 - Create your branches and select specific properties of each branch.
 In the example above, we will branch the flow based on if the subscriber creates an order using the Shopify discount code SHOPIFYDISCOUNT or not.

-- Wait for Event branching will always include a none of the above or event never occurred branch to capture any events that do not match the specifications and subscribers who do not respond within the Max Wait Time.
+- Subscriber Event Splits will always include a none of the above or event never occurred branch to capture any events that do not match the specifications and subscribers who do not respond within the Max Wait Time.

 - Add a new branch by selecting this option.

 - Save.
 Once you've customized your Event Splits, don't forget to save!

 - Preview your branches.